-A listening course designed to give the student, through aural perception, understanding and appreciation of music as a moving force in Western Culture.
+A course designed to give the student, thorough listening and written work, the ability to understand, appreciate, and evaluate music of Western Culture.
 Three hours lecture per week.
 Credit, three semester hours.

 MUS 1123 Music Survey (Majors)

 Advanced listening course, designed to acquaint the music major with a broad overview of musical style and repertoire from antiquity to the present.
 Three hours lecture per week.
 Credit, three semester hours.